 The President and Chief Executive Officer of Commonfund Group is selected, and may be terminated, by the Board of Trustees.
 The President, in consultation with the Board’s Compensation Committee, appoints the other administrative officers of TCF, which may include one or more Executive Vice Presidents, a Treasurer, and a Secretary.

 Other members of senior management (including the senior management of TCF’s various subsidiaries) are appointed by the President, or by the respective boards of directors of such subsidiaries, as the case may be.
-It is the practice of the organization that the Executive Compensation Committee of the TCF Board of Trustees be kept informed of such appointments.
-Commonfund's senior management.
+It is the practice of the organization that the Compensation Committee of the TCF Board of Trustees must be kept informed of such appointments.